aguoietf/draft-janz-nmrg-functional-design-aspects-performance-digital-twin/draft-janz-nmrg-functional-design-aspects-performance-digital-twin.md

    the posited fibre type and length.
 Data 'tables' may be dynamic and built up through increasing measurement experience, and even PODT-based functional modeling experience, with respect to a given real or (partly) hypothetical network.
-Increasing effective data quality may thus yield improvements in performance prediction quality over time - over and above the impacts of any experiential-based improvement to functional models.
+Increasing effective data quality may thus yield improvements in performance prediction quality over time - over and above the impacts of any experience-driven improvement to functional models.

-   It should also be noted that flexible conjoint use of data and models may yield available ways to verify the accuracy of data and models, through 'prediction of measurables' - i.e. using modeling to generate data which is in fact directly measurable or available on the real network.
+   It should also be noted that flexible conjoint use of data and models may yield ways to verify the accuracy of data and models, through 'prediction of measurables' - i.e. using modeling to generate data which is in fact directly measurable or available on the real network.
 For example, fibre link losses or channel power measurements may be used to 'predict' - i.e., to use functional models to calculate - the